Blog

 How Generative AI Boosts Performance, Accuracy, & Retention in Healthcare

-Not too surprisingly, artificial intelligence in healthcare has long been discussed as a way to improve inpatient care and preventative medicine.
+Artificial intelligence in healthcare has long been discussed as a way to improve inpatient care and preventative medicine.
 In the past, we’ve highlighted predictions and use cases for enhanced medical diagnoses, preventative healthcare, and even better healthcare payments.
+Improvements in large language models are creating even more opportunities for generative AI in healthcare to upgrade care quality without exhausting clinicians or risking HIPAA noncompliance.

 AI-Powered Digital Assistants